 What you, dear reader, can expect from this article is a comprehensive guide on how to go about your visit to Dubai.
 Thank us later.

-While shopping at the Dubai Mall is quite exciting, the mall is home to several other amazing attractions.
+While Dubai Mall is one of the best places to shop in Dubai and shopping here is quite exciting, the mall is also home to several other amazing attractions.
 One of the places that you must visit here is the Dubai Aquarium and Underwater Zoo.
 Apart from this, there is VR Park Dubai, a theme park that is based on virtual reality and augmented reality.
 There is Kidzania Dubai that would keep the little ones busy and entertained.
 Dubai Mall also has a multiplex theatre and a huge food mall.
 Outside the Dubai Mall is the Dubai Fountain which performs a marvelous light and sound show every evening.

 And as if that’s not enough incentive to visit the place, some kind fellow even put up the tallest building in the world right next to it.
 How sweet of him.

 2. See the City Lights From the Top of the Burj Khalifa

 When it comes to tall buildings, it doesn’t get any better than this.
 The Burj Khalifa, at 828 metres high, would be head and shoulders above other buildings in terms of height, except that buildings don’t have heads or shoulders.

 Phenomenally tall and exceptionally sleek, this is the height of luxury (pun intended).
 The tower, which has residences, a hotel and offices, has multiple swimming pools, the fastest elevators in the world and an all-round luxurious, welcome-to-Dubai kind of atmosphere.
 If you want to have some money left by the time you leave the city, you can even shun all of these and observe the city from the highest observation deck in the world At The Top, instead.